-The Highway Department performs routine inspections, cleaning, and maintenance of their 996 catch basins that are located within the MS4 regulated area, the number of catch basins is based off of recent mapping and investigations.
+The Highway Department performs routine inspections, cleaning, and maintenance of their 854 catch basins that are located within the MS4 regulated area.
+The number of catch basins is based off of recent mapping and investigations.
 The Town of Hopedale will implement the following catch basin inspection and cleaning procedures to reduce the discharge of pollutants from the MS4.
-In 2020, the Town of Hopedale cleaned and inspected all catch basins throughout the town and plan to clean and inspect all the structures in the spring/summer of 2021 season.
-Hopedale plans on measuring depths of sediment, bottom of inlet, and height of sump.
+In 2020, 2021, and 2022, the Town of Hopedale cleaned and inspected all catch basins throughout the town and plan to clean and inspect all the structures in the spring/summer of 2023.
+Hopedale continues to collect data to develop the Catch Basin Optimization Plan.
+Measurements include depths of sediment, bottom of inlet, and height of sump.
 This data will be utilized to identify those catch basins that are filling up more quickly and will therefore need to be cleaned more than once annually to ensure that the "50 Percent" goal is always reached.
 Catch basin inspections and cleaning procedures as well as an inspection form are included in Appendix E. All catch basin cleanings are brought to the Highway Department and stockpiled.
 The material will be disposed of in accordance with state requirements.
 Hopedale is currently looking for a landfill that has the capacity to accept the stockpiled catch basin cleanings.

-To meet anticipated requirements of the new MS4 Permit, the Town will need to optimize catch basin inspection, cleaning and maintenance such that the following conditions are met:
+To meet anticipated requirements of the new MS4 Permit, the Town will need to optimize catch basin inspection, cleaning, and maintenance such that the following conditions are met:

-- If a catch basin sump is more than 50 percent full during two consecutive routine inspections or cleaning events, the finding will be documented, the contributing drainage area will be investigated for sources of excessive sediment loading, and to the extent practicable, contributing sources will be addressed.
-If no contributing sources are found, the inspection and cleaning frequency will be increased. - Catch basins located near construction activities (roadway construction, residential, commercial, or industrial development or redevelopment) will be inspected and cleaned more frequently if inspection and maintenance activities indicate excessive sediment or debris loadings (i.e., catch basins more than 50 percent full).
-Priority will also be given to catch basins that discharge to impaired waters.
+• If a catch basin sump is more than 50 percent full during two consecutive routine inspections or cleaning events, the finding will be documented, the contributing drainage area will be investigated for sources of excessive sediment loading, and to the extent practicable, contributing sources will be addressed.
+If no contributing sources are found, the inspection and cleaning frequency will be increased.

-- The following information will be included in each annual report: - Any action taken in response to excessive sediment or debris loadings - o Total number of catch basins - Number of catch basins inspected - o Number of catch basins cleaned - o Total volume or mass of material removed from catch basins.
+- Catch basins located near construction activities (roadway construction, residential, commercial, or industrial development or redevelopment) will be inspected and cleaned more frequently if inspection and maintenance activities indicate excessive sediment or debris loadings (i.e., catch basins more than 50 percent full).
+Priority will also be given to catch basins that discharge to impaired waters. - The following information will be included in each annual report: - Any action taken in response to excessive sediment or debris loadings - Total number of catch basins - Number of catch basins inspected - Number of catch basins cleaned - Total volume or mass of material removed from catch basins.